Sriramanenivikas/DATA-ANALYSIS-PROJECTS/README.md

 # DATA-ANALYSIS-PROJECTS
-This repo contains all my Data Analysis Projects
+This repository contains all my Data Analysis Projects